 About Presence ‘n Process

 Hey there, I’m Jazmine.
 You’re welcome here at Presence ‘n Process on this messy but redeemable journey of growing.
 I’m a seminary student and writer working on a science fiction novel and writing guest articles elsewhere as I recover from trauma and long COVID.
-Here you’ll find posts on theology, women in the church, gardening, health, parenting, sermons, and whatever else collides in life these days.
+Here you’ll find posts on theology, women in the church, sci-fi, health, sermons, and whatever else collides in life these days.

 From the blog